TheSmartMonkey/myHome/README.md

 Supinfo school project on a domotique house

+More information on the project : [blog post](http://www.vandelle.com/blog/3dprinting/my-home/)

 ## Context

 In the context of the year 2018-2019 I chose to make a project that brought together 3D printing, cumputer science and electronics.
 The principle was to be able to have a complete project which includes several aspects of digital technology.